 Simon is experienced in related enforcement procedures, including obtaining orders for sale, specific performance, rectification of the Register, injunctive relief (and committal) and the attendant determination of relative equitable interests in property.

-- Conte v National Westminster Bank Plc (2017) (FtT, Land Registration): Application to amend register (by removal of a charge) on grounds of a mistake resulting from alleged fraud in securing development nance secured by a personal guarantee and security, resulting in insolvency.
+- Conte v National Westminster Bank Plc (2017) (FtT, Land Registration): Application to amend register (by removal of a charge) on grounds of a mistake resulting from alleged fraud in securing development finance secured by a personal guarantee and security, resulting in insolvency.
 3 day trial, acting on behalf of the wholly successful Respondent bank.

 - Camenzuli v Camenzuli (2017) (FtT, Land Registration): Application to correct the Register by reinstating an entry in the charges register to reflect a loan to a sibling by the applicant’s mother prior to death.
 Allegation of fraud against the respondent on the basis of a forged DS1 form and on the basis that the sums due under the charge had not been paid.
 Acted for the successful respondent at 3 day trial.